sysindators/sysindators/README.md

 Sysindators is the name of the team?
 Yes, that's the name of the team in the black hat category.

-Documentation that can help you use Sysindators for hacking : -
+Documentation that can help you use Sysindators for hacking: -

-Official Website : -
+**Official Website:** -

 **Disclaimer:** Please do not use this on a device you don't own or do not have permission to.
 We do not take any responsibility.